rokka-io/rokka-kirby-plugin/README.md

 The plugin adds a `$myFile->rokkaCropUrl($width, $height, $format = "jpg")` and `
 $myFile->rokkaResizeUrl($width, $height, $format = "jpg")` function to [$file objects](https://getkirby.com/docs/cheatsheet#file).

+You can use them like the following in your templates:

 ```php
 // get any image/file object